 Revenues.
-Revenues for the year ended June 30, 2021 increased 30% to \$3,106 million, compared to \$2,380 million for the prior fiscal year.
-Revenue for 2021 was a record with growth across all end markets compared to the same period last fiscal year.
-Communications, our largest vertical, grew 30% compared to the same period last year.
-This growth was due to a full year of Finisar revenue, strong demand across transceivers, including 200/400G products, as well as other optical communications products.
-The strong demand for our 3D sensing products drove 118% growth in revenue for Consumer Electronics.
-Life Sciences grew 65%, driven by demand for our filters, optics and thermo-electric coolers for COVID-19 related PCR testing and sequencing instrumentation.
-Our Industrial business grew 11% compared to the same period last year, due to strong growth in both "CO 2" and one micron laser components.
+Revenues for the year ended June 30, 2021 increased 30% to \$3,106 million, compared to \$2,380 million for fiscal year 2020.
+Revenue for 2021 was a record with growth across all end markets compared to the same period in fiscal year 2020.
+Communications, our largest vertical, grew 30% compared to the same period in the prior year.
+This increase was due to a full year of Finisar Corporation ("Finisar") revenue, strong demand across transceivers, including 200/400G products, as well as other optical communications products.
+The strong demand for our 3D sensing products drove 118% growth in revenue for consumer electronics.
+Life sciences grew 65%, driven by demand for our filters, optics and thermo-electric coolers for COVID-19 related PCR testing and sequencing instrumentation.
+Our industrial business grew 11% compared to the same period in the prior year, due to strong growth in both "CO 2" and one micron laser components.

 Gross margin.
-Gross margin for the year ended June 30, 2021 was \$1,216 million, or 39%, of total revenues, compared to \$820 million, or 34% of total revenues, for the same period last fiscal year.
+Gross margin for the year ended June 30, 2021 was \$1,177 million, or 38%, of total revenues, compared to \$791 million, or 33% of total revenues, for the same period fiscal year 2020.
 Gross margin as a percentage of revenues increased 470 basis points compared to the prior fiscal year.
-Gross margin was negatively impacted in the prior year by the effects of purchase accounting on inventory, an increased value of \$87.7 million related to the fair value adjustment of the acquired Finisar inventory.
+Gross margin was negatively impacted in the in fiscal year 2020 by the effects of purchase accounting on inventory, an increased value of \$87.7 million related to the fair value adjustment of the acquired Finisar inventory.

 Internal research and development.
-Company-funded internal research and development ("IR&D") expenses for the fiscal year ended June 30, 2021 were \$330 million, or 11% of revenues, compared to \$339 million, or 14%. of revenues, last fiscal year.
-The IR&D expenses are primarily related to the Company continuing to invest in new products and processes across all its businesses including investments in high speed datacom and telecom transceivers, high speed integrated circuits (ICs), 5G technology, 3D sensing, indium phosphide semiconductor lasers, gallium arsenide semiconductor lasers, silicon carbide semiconductor technology, and other emerging market trends.
+Company-funded IR&D expenses for the fiscal year ended June 30, 2021 were \$330 million, or 11% of revenues, compared to \$339 million, or 14% of revenues, fiscal year 2020.
+The IR&D expenses were primarily related to the Company continuing to invest in new products and processes across all its businesses including investments in high speed datacom and telecom transceivers, high speed integrated circuits (ICs), 5G technology, 3D sensing, indium phosphide semiconductor lasers, gallium arsenide semiconductor lasers, silicon carbide semiconductor technology, and other emerging market trends.

 Selling, general and administrative.
-Selling, general and administrative ("SG&A") expenses for the year ended June 30, 2021 were \$484 million, or 16% of revenues, compared to \$441 million, or 19% of revenues, last fiscal year.
-The Company incurred transaction and integration costs relating to the acquisitions of Finisar, Ascatron and Innovion, the pending acquisition of Coherent, increased stock compensation due to the increased II-VI stock price, as well as the SG&A from the operations of Ascatron and Innovion.
+SG&A expenses for the year ended June 30, 2021 were \$445 million, or 14% of revenues, compared to \$413 million, or 17% of revenues, fiscal year 2020.
+The Company incurred transaction and integration costs relating to the acquisitions of Finisar, Ascatron AB ("Ascatron") and INNOViON Corporation ("Innovion"), the acquisition of Coherent, increased stock compensation due to the increased II-VI stock price, as well as the SG&A from the operations of Ascatron and Innovion.

 Interest and other, net.
-Interest and other, net for the year ended June 30, 2021 was expense of \$50 million compared to expense of \$103 million last fiscal year, or a decrease of \$53 million year over year.
-Interest and other, net primarily includes \$60 million for interest expense on borrowings, and \$6 million of foreign currency losses.
-The decrease compared to prior fiscal year is driven by lower levels of debt outstanding, due to the Term Loan B being repaid with funds from the July 2020 equity raise, as well as gains of \$7 million and \$11 million recognized in relation to the Innovion acquisition and the Preferred Series B forward sale agreement, respectively.
+Interest and other, net for the year ended June 30, 2021 was expense of \$50 million compared to expense of \$103 million fiscal year 2020, or a decrease of \$53 million year over year.
+Interest and other, net primarily includes

+\$60 million for interest expense on borrowings, and \$6 million of foreign currency losses.
+The decrease compared to the prior fiscal year was driven by lower levels of debt outstanding, due to the Term Loan B being repaid with funds from the July 2020 equity raise, as well as gains of \$7 million and \$11 million recognized in relation to the Innovion acquisition and the Preferred Series B forward sale agreement, respectively.
 These gains were offset by \$25 million of debt issuance costs recognized in conjunction with the repayment of the Company's Term Loan B Facility in fiscal 2021.

-There were foreign currency losses of \$6 million for the year ended June 30, 2021 due to the volatility in the foreign exchange market, compared to \$8 million of losses for the year ended June 30,2020.
+There were foreign currency losses of \$6 million for the year ended June 30, 2021 due to the volatility in the foreign exchange market, compared to \$8 million of losses for the year ended June 30, 2020.